gjmcn/vizsla/README.md

 Set channel `chn`: field to `field`, type to `type` plus any additional properties specified in `ops`.

-There are also convenience channel methods:
+There are also convenience methods:

 `x`, `y`, `x2`, `y2`, `longitude`, `latitude`, `longitude2`, `latitude2`,
 `color`, `opacity`, `fillOpacity`, `strokeOpacity`, `strokeWidth`, `size`,